Sand cast aluminum housing with CNC machined datum faces bores sealing surfaces and inspection features for OEM metal parts

 01

-Drawing Review & Manufacturability Assessment Pre-Production Gate
+Drawing Review and Sand Casting DFM Assessment Pre-RFQ Gate

 Drawing Revision Control